Faculty

 Department of Cell Biology

-MRole of Arf family GTPases in vesicular transport and cytoskeleton assembly.
-Cell Biology of bacterial pathogenesis.
-The innate immune response to bacterial infection.
+Role of Arf family GTPases in vesicular transport and cytoskeleton assembly.
+Cell biology of bacterial pathogenesis.
+Innate immune responses to bacterial infection.

 Department of Chemistry